-Another of the world's most unique and interesting musical instruments is the famed "Intonarumori."
-This amazingly haunting instrument was one of several experimental musical instruments devised and built by the Italian futurist Luigi Russolo between roughly 1910 and 1930.
+Another of the world's most unique and interesting musical instruments are the famed "Intonarumori" ('noises player').
+These were a group of 27 experimental musical instruments invented and built by the Italian futurist Luigi Russolo between roughly 1910 and 1930.

 10. The "Hang Drum" is cool too

-The "Hang Drum" or simply "Hang" is another of the world's most unique and interestingly sounding musical instruments.
+The "Hang Drum", "Hang" or "hand pan" is another of the world's most unique and interestingly sounding musical instruments.
 Created by Felix Rohner and Sabina Schärer in Bern, Switzerland, this instrument certainly has a unique sound to it.

 11. The "Pyrophone" is another amazing musical instrument

 The "Pyrophone" is yet another of the world's most amazing and unique instruments.
 Also known as a "fire/explosion organ" or "fire/explosion calliope," this instrument uses controlled explosions to force exhaust down the pipes to make the sounds.

 It was created by Georges Frédéric Eugène Kastner sometime around 1870.
 Kastner was the son of the famed composer Jean-Georges Kastner.